-Prerequisite(s): MAT 131 Intermediate Algebra or by placement exam 3 credits
+Prerequisite(s): MAT 131 Intermediate Algebra, with a grade of "C" or better 3 credits

 MAT 170 - Precalculus

 This course is designed for the student who needs to strengthen the algebraic, geometric, and trigonometric skills necessary for calculus.
 Topics include a detailed study of graphs, functions (including polynomial, rational, logarithmic, exponential, and trigonometric functions), analytic trigonometry, and limits.